-Watch Monks CCO Jouke Vuurmans on creating an interactive and dynamic brand experience.
+Watch Monks CCO Jouke Vuurmans on creating an interactive and dynamic brand experience

-Serving a Wider Durpose by Regina Romeijn Global Head of ESG We have said from early on that technology and creativity can be used as forces for good.
-Clearly in our industry, we primarily serve the needs of our clients, but it should also be a consideration whether the technology and creativity we develop can also be used in a different environment where the outcome is beneficial for the planet or for people. ▶ ADOBE STOCK Serving a wider purpose continued When a client comes to us with a brief, we always ask them how it helps to meet their own ESG targets, for example on social or people.
+Serving a wider purpose by Regina Romeijn Global Head of ESG We have said from early on that technology and creativity can be used as forces for good.
+Clearly in our industry, we primarily serve the needs of our clients, but it should also be a consideration whether the technology and creativity we develop can also be used in a different environment where the outcome is beneficial for the planet or for people. > Serving a wider purpose continued When a client comes to us with a brief, we always ask them how it helps to meet their own ESG targets, for example on social or people.
 We are not a purpose-driven company as such, but if we produce a useful innovation we should consider whether it could be more widely accessible.
-Like earlier transformation such as NFT, blockchain and Web 3.0, Al poses some difficult questions for ESG.
+Like earlier transformation such as NFT, Blockchain and Web 3.0, AI poses some difficult questions for ESG.
 We are not the prime movers since we work and innovate with the tools that are provided to us by third parties, but we do need to understand the impact of our suppliers.
-Clearly those big tech companies such as Google and AWS have their own targets for net zero and there is a lot of progress taking place.
-Al may also offer the solution to climate change, where there is the opportunity to collaborate on inspiring and innovative projects for good.
-That is a thought we have expressed with one of our partners, Nvidia, which has created a digital twin of the planet in its Earth-2 project.
-In our own business we are investigating how AI can be used to automate the thousands of ESG data points we have to report each year, but also to create a repository of data history that could also be used in other environments.
+Clearly those big tech companies have their own targets for net zero and face challenges cutting emissions amid surging AI demand.
+Nevertheless, AI could potentially be part of the solution to reduce climate change.
+And AI brings new opportunities to collaborate on inspiring and innovative projects for good, as we are currently putting into practice together with our clients and partners such as AWS, Google and Nvidia.
+In our own business, we are investigating how AI can be used to automate the thousands of ESG data points we have to report each year, but also to create a repository of data history that could also be used in other environments.
 AI can also potentially help us identify where around the world, and in our operations, we can improve our impacts.

 Regina Romeijn Global Head of ESG

-B Corp

-Now a B Corp company
+B Corp Now a B Corp company

 In 2024, Monks achieved B Corp status, which measures our entire social and environmental impact.
 We garnered 91 points, way above the threshold, and had every office around the world certified simultaneously.

 AWS

 Reducing the carbon footprint of a broadcast

 The remote broadcast workflow running on AWS allowed Monks to reduce its number of on-site employees by 75%, which resulted in avoided carbon emissions related to air and ground travel.
 The distributed workflow also means that directors, producers, video engineers, audio engineers, replay operators, graphics operators, video editors and even the announcers are able to support the event remotely, often from the comfort of their homes.
 An added benefit to Monks is the ability to now hire based on talent rather than geography.

-75%

-reduction in carbon emissions
+75% reduction in carbon emissions

 Dove

 Keeping beauty real

 As part of the 20th anniversary of Dove's Campaign for Real Beauty, Monks joined forces with Dove and launched the Real Beauty Prompt Playbook: a public resource to help creators fight the ingrained bias in Al's depiction of beauty.

 This first-of-its-kind playbook equips people to better define beauty for themselves through prompting techniques and a glossary of inclusive vocabulary.
 With 90% of the content we engage with predicted to be Al-generated very soon, Dove saw a need to help steer Al-image generation in a more inclusive direction.
-This playbook is a step towards awareness to #keepbeautyreal
+This playbook is a step towards awareness to #keepbeautyreal.